Saxlingham

 Saxlingham is a village and former civil parish, now in the parish of Field Dalling, in the North Norfolk district, in the county of Norfolk, England.
 It lies 13 miles (21 km) west of Cromer, 26 miles (42 km) north-west of Norwich, 3.6 miles (5.8 km) west of the town of Holt and 126 miles (203 km) north-east of London.
 In 1931 the parish had a population of 122.

 Transport and governance

 The nearest railway station is at Sheringham on the Bittern Line, which provides hourly trains between Sheringham, Cromer and Norwich.
 The nearest flights are at Norwich International Airport.

 The village lies in North Norfolk district.
-For Westminster elections, it is in the constituency of North Norfolk, currently represented by Duncan Baker, a Conservative.
+For Westminster elections, it is in the constituency of North Norfolk.

 History

 The village name means "homestead or village of Seaxel's or Seaxhelm's people".

 Saxlingham appears in the 1086 Domesday Book, under the names Saxelinghham and Saxelingaham.
 The main tenant of the manor at the time was Bishop William Peter de Valognes.

 On 1 April 1935 the parish was abolished and merged with Field Dalling.